anetczuk/dk-mage/README.md

 ## Running generator

 Before first run edit `config.ini` placed along main executable.
 Inside the file fill required variables (paths to game directories).
+Example of configuration file is described [here](doc/config.ini.md).

 For simple generation just execute `dkmagecli` to generate random map.
 Generated map will be stored in `level_path` defined in config.
 If the path is game's directory then map will be ready to play from within `Free Play levels` game's menu.
 For advanced use of generator execute `dkmagecli --help` or open [dkmagecli help](doc/dkmagecli-help.md) description.